 About the Author

-Bridgette Howe was a full time teacher before being diagnosed with VEDS in 2010 following major surgeries.
+Bridgette Camasso was a full time teacher before being diagnosed with VEDS in 2010 following major surgeries.
 Bridgette continues striving to pursue her passions of teaching, volunteering, and advocating for rare illness and disability.
-She resides in upstate NY, with her spouse Travis and their pranky Labrador, Stella.
+She resides in upstate NY, with her pranky Labrador, Stella.